 The post-wedding weekend.
 Many couples rent a property in the area for three or four nights, using the wedding weekend as the centerpiece of a longer Vermont stay.
 The arrival Tuesday, wedding Saturday, departure Wednesday structure works well for couples who want to absorb Vermont rather than just pass through for the ceremony.

 What to book early.
 Woodstock vacation rentals during peak wedding weekends (June, September, early October) are in high demand.
 If you’re planning a June or October wedding in Woodstock, book your rental property at the same time you secure your venue — six months to a year ahead for premium properties.
+The Woodstock vacation rental guide covers what’s available and what to expect in terms of pricing across the season.

 The Covered Bridge Photographs